 Photographic style - I use a mixture of traditional/timeless poses as well as posed candids and fully candid.
-Posed candids are those images that I guide you and your husband/wife in along the way.
+Posed candids are those images that I guide you both in along the way.
 I do this while bringing out your natural and fun personalities while knowing what to do and what not to do in portraits.
 Candids are just that - watching you and your guests enjoy and live in the moment.
 You won't even know I'm shooting your portraits!

-Shooting Style/Lighting Style - I use both flash and natural light photography.
+Shooting Style/Lighting Style - I use both flash and available light photography.
 Thankfully we are blessed with many days of sun on the Monterey Peninsula.
 In order to ensure that you are not covered in dark shadows from the sun, I counteract this by using strobes/lights with umbrella's and/or softboxes.
 My goal is to produce images that are seen very similar to the naked eye.

 No. I will provide you with the highest resolution images in a JPEG format ready for print with photo release.

 No. You will receive a photo release that will allow you to print your images as you wish.
 I do though however have access to what I consider the best professional photographer's lab in the country and would be happy to get you prints/canvas and photo albums.
+Discounts available to you and your friends/family for the first month after your gallery has been delivered.
+Easy to order online via your gallery.

 Yes!
 If I feel that an image would look fabulous in black/white - I will edit that for you in that style.
 I may also use some filters, but very very sparingly.